 Changing the display

 How to solve the size problem?
-Prior to connecting through RDP, access the Display menu (within Options) and slide the setting to the right-hand side.
+Before connecting through RDP, access the Display menu (within Options) and slide the setting to the right-hand side.
 Once you have done that, you should see the words “Full Screen” appear within the window.
 Additionally, if you have multiple monitors connected, you now have the option to utilize all of them for the remote session.

 Using local resources